freecoder11/Gideon-ogunbanjo/README.md

-- 👋 Hi, I’m @Gideon-ogunbanjo
+- 👋 Hi, I’m @Gideon-Ogunbanjo
 - 👀 I’m interested in ...
 Artificial Intelligence
 - 🌱 I’m currently into ...
 Python, R and C++
 - 💞️ I’m looking to collaborate on ...
 Different projects to benefit the Tech society and gain experience in the tech sector as a whole